gorematol/unix2csv/README.md

 ### Pending Features
-Socket or rest connection to send csv to remote location Potential for auth fucntion to allow this in a secure manner
+Socket or rest connection to send csv to remote location Potential for auth function to allow this in a secure manner